paritheplatypus/SupplyChainModule/supplychain_getting_started.md

-# Purpose of the Module
+# Purpose of the Lab

 In this module, you will learn how to deploy a Supply Chain Optimization module using Simulated Annealing (SA) and Q-learning-based adaptive operator selection on an Airflow-based Cloud DevOps platform.